 Remember KISS (keep it simple stupid).
 You may be asking for too much at once (lumping) and need to break it down into smaller steps (splitting).
 We’re currently working on the “roll yourself in a ” trick.
 Instead of doing it all at once, we’re starting off with a smaller object (a ).
 I initially rewarded for playing dead with the sock still in his mouth and now he’s rolling over while still holding it.
 Next, we’re going to use a blanket/small towel and polish the final trick.

 Up the Reward

 It’s not worth it.
 If you’re on the beach with a cocktail and good read, is it worth leaving if someone offers you a dollar?
 A hundred dollars?
 A thousand dollars?
 Same goes for not chasing a squirrel.
-Mr. N gets rewarded with extra meaty treats and cheese and occasionally the opportunity to chase a squirrel under safe circumstances.
+Mr. N gets rewarded with and and occasionally the opportunity to chase a squirrel under safe circumstances.

 Your dog simply may not be ready to face whatever challenge you want them to do.
 Rome wasn’t built in a day and neither is a good recall.
 Training takes time.
 It took me weeks of snail pace walks and stopping whenever he pulled to achieve loose leash walking and he still needs the occasional reminder.

 What do you do when your dog won’t listen to you?